-Despite rapid progress in visual navigation, existing approaches remain constrained by fundamental limitations (Figs.~\ref{fig:highlight}). \textbf{(a) Direct policy methods} (e.g., GNM~\cite{shah2022gnm}, VINT~\cite{shah2023vint}, NoMaD~\cite{sridhar2024nomad}) map observations directly to action sequences.
-Although effective within familiar distributions, such policies are rigidly tied to training data and fail to adapt in novel environments~\cite{song2025survey}. \textbf{(b) Modular pipelines} seek to remedy this by coupling a planner with a separate world model: NavCoT~\cite{lin2024navcot} textualizes future observations, inevitably discarding spatial fidelity, while NWM~\cite{bar2025navigation} employs diffusion models to generate candidate visual rollouts that are subsequently ranked.
-Yet, when prediction and control are learned in isolation and trajectory memory is absent, state--action misalignment emerges, and errors accumulate under partial observability and extended horizons~\cite{ding2024understanding,xiao2025worldmem}. \textbf{(c) Unified autoregressive frameworks} offer a more principled alternative by interleaving ``imagining the next view'' with ``predicting the next action,'' grounding decisions in envisioned outcomes and thereby reducing misalignment (Fig.~\ref{fig:highlight}c).
-However, unification alone cannot halt the gradual drift inherent to longer-horizon reasoning. \textbf{(d) Hierarchical memory} provides the missing inductive bias: by retaining both immediate perceptual cues and longer-range trajectory context, it endows model with temporal coherence, yielding the highest SR and lowest errors in challenging settings (Fig.~\ref{fig:highlight}d).
-In essence, navigation demands not only ability to \emph{imagine while acting} but also to \emph{remember over time}.
-The central challenge, therefore, is to couple planning and imagination within a unified backbone while embedding temporal structure to ensure stable longer-horizon performance.
+Despite rapid progress, current visual navigation systems are limited in fundamental ways (Fig.~\ref{fig:highlight}). \textbf{(a) Direct policy methods} (\eg, GNM~\citep{shah2022gnm}, VINT~\citep{shah2023vint}, NoMaD~\citep{sridhar2024nomad}) map observations to actions, but are tightly coupled to training distributions and often struggle to adapt in novel environments~\citep{song2025survey}. \textbf{(b) Modular pipelines} pair a planner with a separate world model: NavCoT~\citep{lin2024navcot} textualizes future observations and loses spatial fidelity, while NWM~\citep{bar2025navigation} uses diffusion-based rollouts and ranking.
+However, when prediction and control are learned in isolation and trajectory memory is absent, state-action misalignment arises and errors compound under partial observability and long horizons~\citep{ding2024understanding,xiao2025worldmem}. \textbf{(c) Unified autoregressive frameworks} provide a more principled direction by interleaving \emph{``imagining the next view''} with \emph{``predicting the next action''}, grounding decisions in anticipated outcomes and reducing misalignment (Fig.~\ref{fig:highlight}c).
+Yet, unification alone does not prevent gradual drift in longer-horizon reasoning. \textbf{(d) Hierarchical memory} supplies the missing inductive bias: retaining both immediate perceptual cues and longer-range trajectory context promotes temporal coherence, yielding higher SR and lower errors in challenging settings (Fig.~\ref{fig:highlight}d).

+In short, effective navigation requires not only the ability to \emph{imagine while acting} but also to \emph{remember over time}.
+The central challenge is therefore to unify planning and imagination within a single backbone while injecting temporal structure to sustain stable long-horizon performance.